-UPDATE 2-Australia's AMP books costs of past misdeeds, shares dive
+UPDATE 3-Australia's AMP counts the cost of past misdeeds, shares dive

 * Company spending another A$150 mln investigating practices

-* Shares at their lowest since 2003 (Recasts with expenses figure, adds shares, analyst quote)
+* Shares at their lowest since 2003 (Adds analyst comment, updates shares)

 SYDNEY, July 27 (Reuters) - Australia’s biggest wealth manager, AMP Ltd, on Friday flagged A$530 million ($391.4 million) of costs stemming from an inquiry into financial sector misconduct and warned first-half profit would decline, sending its shares to a 15-year low.

-The trading update two weeks before it reports first-half earnings puts a dollar figure on the impact of the Royal Commission inquiry, which exposed systemic wrongdoing at AMP and across the financial system of the world’s 14th-largest economy.
+The trading update two weeks before it reports first-half earnings puts an early dollar figure on the impact of the Royal Commission inquiry, which exposed systemic wrongdoing at AMP and across the financial system of the world’s 14th-largest economy.

-The revelations of board-level deception of a regulator over the deliberate charging of customers for financial advice it never gave have cost AMP its chairman, CEO and several directors. nL3N1RU174]
+The revelations of board-level deception of a regulator over the deliberate charging of customers for financial advice it never gave have cost AMP its chairman, CEO and several directors.

 The 170-year-old stalwart of Australian financial planning said it was putting aside A$290 million to compensate customers for poor advice dating back a decade, another A$150 million to investigate its adviser network, A$70 million to improve risk management and compliance and another A$55 million in royal commission related costs.